oac-tree/sup-dto/doc/anyvalue.rst

    :param value: ``AnyValue`` object for the member value.
    :return: Reference to ``this`` to allow chaining such calls.
    :throws InvalidOperationException: If this operation is not supported
-      (e.g. not a structured value or trying to add an empty value).
+      (e.g. not a structured value or a structured array element).

    Add a member value for this structured value with the given name and value.
 Empty values are not allowed as member values.